Workplace Violence Policy

 Information and Training for Employees

-The College Workplace Violence Policy and Prevention Response Procedures is readily available to all employees available on the college website and upon request through the Office of Safety and Security.
+The University Workplace Violence Policy and Prevention Response Procedures is readily available to all employees available on the University website and upon request through the Office of Safety and Security.

-At the time of initial appointment and annually thereafter, the College provides employees with information regarding risks of violence within the workplace that includes:
+At the time of initial appointment and annually thereafter, the University provides employees with information regarding risks of violence within the workplace that includes:

 - the requirements of NYS Labor Law § 27-b4.